bisturi/bisturi/docs/reference/05_packet_as_field.md

-In this example will want to create the Ethernet Packet.
+In this example will create the Ethernet Packet.
 Using Data and Int it's a relative simple task.

 ```python